-- 2011-2013: Strong increase in applications for individual funding combined with a decline in funding quotas. - Shifts in budget shares between schemes
+2011-2013: Strong increase in applications for individual funding combined with a decline in funding quotas.

 The funding portfolio of the DFG has evolved considerably over the past 20 years, seeing a marked increase of the share of structural priority funding (not least due to the introduction of the "excellence initiative").
 Infrastructure funding has also increased, followed by people's funding, whereas the share of project funding has clearly decreased, by contrast.